Why There Was No Brexit on 31 October 2019 and What Happens Next?

 - European Union (Withdrawal) Act 2018 (the Act)

 - European Union (Withdrawal Agreement) Bill 2019–20 (the Bill)

 What is the difference between these three seemingly similar documents?

 The Act’s main purpose is to ‘cancel’ the EU law in the UK … and remove the competence of EU institutions to

 legislate for the UK.
 Also, according to this Act, Parliament needs to approve any withdrawal agreement negotiated between the UK Government and the European Union.
 The Act became law by Royal Assent on 26 June 2018.

 The Agreement sets out ‘the terms of the divorce’ between the UK and EU.
 It covers as money, citizens’ rights, border arrangements and dispute resolution matters.
 It also contains a transition period and an outline of the future relationship between the UK and the EU.
-The Agreement was published on 14 November 2018.
+The Agreement came out on 14 November 2018.

 The Bill’s purpose was to implement the Agreement into domestic law.
-It was introduced by the UK government in the House of Commons on 21 October 2019.
+The UK government introduced it in the House of Commons on 21 October 2019.

 So, Why There Was No Brexit Today?